Mud Bay, Thurston County, Washington

 Mud Bay is the southernmost reach of Puget Sound, at Eld Inlet just outside the city limits of Olympia, Washington.

+History

 The name Eld Inlet was officially bestowed after a member of the U.S. Navy's Wilkes Expedition, but "Mud Bay" is a local, informal adoption.

-It was once a highly productive ground for the Olympia Oyster.
+Mud Bay was once a highly productive ground for the Olympia Oyster.
 The first Indian Shaker Church building was constructed above the bay c.
 1890, Mud Bay being the home of the founder Sam "Mud Bay Sam" Yowaluch, the first Bishop of the church.

 The Mud Bay Logging Company ran a railroad to the bay where they had a log dump.

 Landmarks and attractions

 A roadside attraction was placed at the bay near U.S. Route 101 in 2002: a set of larger-than-life metal sculptures of cows and a bull created by Western Washington sculptor Gary Vig.
 The bull is 22 ft long and weighs 3 tons.